grzegorzmazur/yacas/docs/reference_manual/lists.rst

 Destructive operations
 ----------------------

+Destructive commands run faster than their nondestructive counterparts because the latter copy the list before they alter it.

 .. function:: DestructiveAppend(list, expr)

    destructively append an entry to a list

-   :param list: list to append ``expr`` to
-   :param expr: expression to append to the list

-   This is the destructive counterpart of {Append}.
-This command yields the same result as the corresponding call to {Append}, but the original list is modified.
+   This is the destructive counterpart of :func:`Append`.
+This command yields the same result as the corresponding call to :func:`Append`, but the original list is modified.
 So if a variable is bound to ``list``, it will now be bound to the list with the expression ``expr`` inserted.

-   Destructive commands run faster than their nondestructive counterparts because the latter copy the list before they alter it.

    :Example: